sarnam164/kitchen-angular-app/README.md

 # Kitchen-App

-An application for Kitchen Recipes and Shopping List creation.
+An Angular application for Kitchen Recipes and Shopping List creation.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.